AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/target-overview.md

 ## Debugging

 mboxTrace and mboxDebug have been deprecated.
-Use [[!DNL Web SDK] debugging](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/debugging.html).
+Use a method of [Web SDK debugging](/help/edge/use-cases/debugging.md) instead.

 ## Terminology